julianojstavares/strapi-platform/README.md

 # Strapi application

+A seguir serão apresentados textos em inglês e português do Brasil
+Next, texts in English and Brazilian Portuguese will be presented

 Este é o repositório de um projeto Strapi hospedado no Heroku
 This is the repository for a Strapi project hosted on Heroku